The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Starting in the 70's, Krypton is shown to have the island/continent of Vathlo, which is basically Kryptonian Africa.
 E. Nelson Bridwell Handwaved the lack of black characters in previous stories by pointing out that most black Americans and Europeans are descended from people brought over as slaves; since Krypton never had that type of slave trade, the ethnicities remained relatively localized.
 On the contrary, Vathlo already had a comparably advanced culture when Krypton's European-analogues first encountered them, and First Contact ended up being peaceful.

 The original Star Wars trilogy has only one human main character who is not white: Lando.
 There aren't even many background nonwhite humans.
 George Lucas has said that at one point he considered making Han Solo a black character, but decided he "didn't feel like making Guess Who's Coming to Dinner." note Keep in mind he also originally planned for Obi-Wan Kenobi to be Asian.
 The prequels diversify the cast, perhaps most notably by revealing that Ensemble Dark Horse Boba Fett and all the clone troopers are Maori.
+Also, with the addition of Mace Windu, the black population of the Star Wars universe rising to a whopping two!

 All of the citizens of the city in Logan's Run are conspicuously white.
 That could be the result of the city's Designer Babies.
 Then again, the Killer Robot they fight was originally supposed to evoke a "tribal" African and was portrayed by a black actor.
 So....